-Do you want to add a shed, garage or swimming pool on your property?
+Do you want to add a shed or garage on your property?
 Click here for information you need to know about constructing or locating accessory buildings and swimming pools on your property.

 View a complete listing of:

-Fees for applications vary by the type of project and are set by a town ordinance.
-The application fees are set to cover newspaper notices as required by State law, a $60.00 state land use application fee as set in State law, clerk filing fees when necessary and administrative costs.
+Fees for applications vary by the type of project and are set by a Town Ordinance.
+The application fees are set to cover newspaper notices as required by State law, a State land use application fee as set in State law, clerk filing fees when necessary, and administrative costs.
+Click here